estherDow/sequenceAll/README.md

 The sequencer advertises its services under sequenceall.local.

-Use `port 80` for the rest(?) api. following requests may be used to change credentials, as well as the status of accesspoint.
+Following requests may be used to change credentials of the access point.
+STA Mode will be reimplemented in upcoming versions.
 The credentials are stored in non volatile storage.

 ```
 curl -XPOST -H "Content-type: application/json" -d '{"ssid" : "myApSSID" , "password" : "myApPassword"}' 'sequenceall.local/set_ap'
 ```
-If you send either request with an empty payload, the sequencer simply changes to the desired mode.
-If it cannot join a wifi network, it will return to AP mode automatically.

 Once the connection is established, the sequencer listens on `port 8000` for incoming OSC message of the syntax: